 Gail had no children, and she was okay with that.
 It may have prompted her end-of-life preparedness, with no one on whom to toss the funeral planning responsibilities.
 She leaves three brothers, Mitch, Lee and Glen, and a niece, Dianne.
 Numerous other family members and friends will miss her.

 In her spare time she was a Pilates and yoga instructor (including Laughter Yoga, appropriately).
 She rocked out on the electric bass with the Wednesday Night Pickin’, Grinnin’, Drinkin’ and Lyin’ Society.
-She was also a member of Toastmasters International, the Association for Death Education and Counseling, the International Cemetery, Cremation and Funeral Association, Southwest Writers, and the National Federation of Press Women.
+She was also a member of the National Speakers Association, Toastmasters International, the Association for Death Education and Counseling, the International Cemetery, Cremation and Funeral Association, and SouthWest Writers.

 Her burial in a plain pine box will take place at the Congregation Albert Cemetery in Albuquerque, NM.
 She served on the synagogue’s cemetery committee for many years, helping preserve and expand this historic resting ground.
 She was also a member of the Albuquerque Chevrah Kaddisha, volunteers who perform the Jewish rituals of washing and dressing bodies before burial or cremation.